-- U.S. commercial real estate (CRE) experienced a one-two punch in the past several years.
-First came the pandemic, which pushed many white-collar jobs to work at home for a time, a trend that has been sticky in the U.S. Then came the interest rate hiking cycle of 2022-2023.
-Additionally, REITs have lost competitiveness as a portfolio asset.
-Higher rates have meant that a larger selection of investment opportunities, including public and private credit funds, have offered comparable yield with lower historical volatility. - Looking ahead: lower interest rates have historically benefited the sector, but we'd likely need to see a durable easing cycle or a rotation out of AI-led growth into income, to see a meaningful cyclical tailwind for REITs. - We still see meaningful opportunity in REITs, but selectivity is key ([chart](#)).
+- U.S. commercial real estate took a one-two punch from the pandemic-driven shift to remote work and the 2022-2023 rate hiking cycle.
+Higher yields elsewhere have also made REITs less competitive, with credit offering comparable income and lower historical volatility.
+But the biggest drag on listed real estate, higher rates, is starting to fade. - Lower rates improve the setup for REITs by reducing refinancing pressure, lifting asset values through a lower discount rate, and making REIT dividends more competitive for income. - Looking ahead: lower interest rates have historically benefited the sector, but we'd likely need to see a durable easing cycle or a rotation out of AI-led growth into income, to see a meaningful cyclical tailwind for REITs. - We still see meaningful opportunity in REITs, but selectivity is key ([chart](#)).
 It is clear that secular trends are driving the dispersion between REITs sectors.
 The trend behind healthcare's outperformance is an aging population and need for more senior-housing facilities.
 Industrials are benefitting from the AI revolution's surge in data-center demand.